 top of page

-Cognitive-behavioral therapy (CBT) stands as one of the most versatile approaches to mental performance training in sports psychology today.
-This therapeutic model recognizes that dysfunctional thinking affects all psychological problems, including those that impact athletic performance.
-Studies show that CBT-based interventions significantly improve crucial psychological components such as Stress Control (p < 0.01) and Performance Evaluation (p = 0.04) in young athletes, particularly females.
+Cognitive-behavioral therapy (CBT) is one of the most versatile approaches to mental performance training in sports psychology today.
+This therapeutic model recognizes that dysfunctional thinking impacts psychological problems, including those that affect athletic performance.
+Studies show that CBT-based interventions significantly improve crucial psychological components such as stress control (p < 0.01) and performance evaluation (p = 0.04) in young athletes, particularly females.

 When we examine mental sports performance training closely, we find that CBT techniques enhance essential cognitive skills like motivation, concentration, and self-confidence.
-These skills form the foundation of compete mental performance training programs worldwide.
+These skills form the foundation of complete mental performance training programs worldwide.
 Mental performance training for athletes has evolved from general psychological support to specifically tailored interventions based on individual needs.
-Additionally, mental performance coach training now emphasizes evidence-based approaches, while mental performance consultant training incorporates psychometric assessments to identify anxiety levels and guide personalized interventions.
+Additionally, mental performance coach training now emphasizes evidence-based approaches while incorporating psychometric assessments to identify anxiety levels and guide personalized interventions.

 golf course